 Do you want to boost your blog traffic, increase social shares and comments, skyrocket your email opt-ins, and boost your sales conversion rate, and really help stamp some serious authority on your blog?

-What a silly question I’m asking you, heck of course you do.
+What a silly question, heck of course you do.

-Well I don’t need to remind you that your blog content has to be “above and beyond awesome” to help you get all of those things.
+Well, I don’t need to keep reminding you that your blog content has to be “above and beyond awesome” to get all of those things mentioned above.

 What are expert roundup posts?

 If you’re completely new to all of this, let me explain what an expert roundup is –